JessicaBarclay/CV/README.md

   I worked on several challenging team projects at Makers Academy.
 Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Rails, team mates spoke of how my implementation of a 'Like' voting feature was clean, DRY and logical.

   I have written code in pairs and in teams of all sizes from 3 to 17.
-This has exposed me to learning key communicative skills, such as reviewing one another's code on Github and discussing.
+This has exposed me to learning key communicative skills, such as reviewing one another's code on Github.

 #### _Fast learner_